 Safe Work Laboratories forensic toxicologist Mr Leibie said they would “certainly not recommend” anyone to consume this “poison”.

 “If you ingest higher and higher doses, you’re taking more and more doses of that poison,” he said.

-Phenol, a household disinfectant, was also detected in eight products.
+Phenol, a household disinfectant, was also detected in six products.